neoking89/owlsight/README.md

 }
 ```

 Configurationfiles can be saved and loaded through the mainmenu.

 ## Temporary environment

-When activated, Owlsight will create a temporary file during the remainder of the active session in the "Lib/site-packages" directory of the current active (virtual) environment.
-This is meant as a temporary container for installed packages during the active session.
-The idea behind this, is that all installed packages will be removed when the session ends, not clogging up the available memory.
-If one wants to persist installed packages, they can be simple be installed inside the active virtual environment outside of owlsight.
+During an Owlsight session, a temporary environment is created within the "site-packages" directory of the active (virtual) environment.
+Any packages installed during the session are removed when the session ends, ensuring your environment remains clean.
+If you want to persist installed packages, simply install them outside of Owlsight.

-## Fixing own code
+## Error Handling and Auto-Fix

-When encountering a ModuleNotFoundError after executing a piece of code, Owlsight will automaticly try to install the package and execute the code again.
-Also, Owlsight provides an option to let the model fix and  retry its own generated code if faulty.
-This functionality can be controlled through the "max_retries_on_error" parameter in the config file.
+Owlsight automatically tries to fix and retry any code that encounters a ModuleNotFoundError by installing the required package and re-executing the code.
+It can also attempt to fix errors in its own generated code.
+This feature can be controlled by the *max_retries_on_error* parameter in the configuration file.

+## RELEASE NOTES

+**1.0.0**

+- Improved cross-platform functionality
+- Added *generate_stream* method to all TextGenerationProcessor classes
+- minor bugfixes